 Leadership and Practice: Different types and patterns of leadership, examined via both theoretical study and encounters with prominent leaders, as well as study of the challenges and dilemmas involved in values-based leadership.

-A key element in the program is a project undertaken by each fellow, which is designed to bring about change in education, society, and community in the Negev.
+A key element in the program was a project undertaken by each fellow, which was designed to bring about change in education, society, and community in the Negev.

 Program Dates and Duration

-The program runs for two years, with a total of 450 hours of study.
-The program began on October 4, 2018, and meets weekly on Thursdays, from 8:30 am to 4:00 pm.
+The program ran for two years, with classes meeting one day a week for a total of 450 hours of study.
+It began in October 2018 and concluded in August 2020.